cesanta/mongoose-os/README.md

 # Smart.js firmware burning tool (Flashnchips)

-For burning Smart.JS firmware to devices, we provide a `Flashnchips` utility.
+For burning Smart.JS firmware to devices, we provide a `Flash'n'chips` utility.
 Click on [releases](https://github.com/cesanta/smart.js/releases)
 link to download it.

-Flashnchips utility also provides a serial console.
+Flash'n'chips utility also provides a serial console.
 After firmware is successfully loaded onto the device, a serial console shows JavaScript prompt where user can enter JavaScript commands.
 A prompt looks like this: